xiaooubai/COMP-598-Final-Project/data/random_selection/README.md

 3. lawsuit: Any mention about legal challenges, vote fraud and disputes, etc.

-4. rallies: Not really sure about this one.
-The posts identified with this topic must reference Trump rallies.
+4. covid: Mention about the coronavirus.

-5. transition: Any post making a reference to the process of transitioning from Biden to Trump, whether it's positive or negative
+5. transition: Any post making a reference to the process of transitioning from Biden to Trump or its consequences, whether it's positive or negative.

-6. dissatisfaction: negative feeling about the election, no matter what is the reason (is it because Trump lost?
-Because of feeling that Biden stole the election?
-Are people dissatisfied with Trump's service in the last 4 years?)
+6. dissatisfaction: Any form of condemnation or negative critique from one side about another.

 7. vote: Any mention to vote counts, candidate certification or allusion to support for one candidate or another and that is not tied to the legal problems (see lawsuit).